Flat Rock Archives

 The Flat Rock Archive is an African American historical museum located in the city of Stonecrest, Georgia.
 The mission of the archive is to preserve rural African American history in Georgia.
 The archive is located in a historic home built by T.A.
 Bryant, Sr., and was donated in 2005, by Rev. T.A.
 Bryant, Jr. and his sister, Zudia Guthrie, to preserve and store all the Flat Rock records and documents.
 It was established as a museum and resource to genealogical and historical research, as well as a heritage tourism site.
 The Flat Rock Archives consists of a variety of historic sites, including the Flat Rock African American Historic Cemetery.
-All of these sites are located within the Arabia Mountain National Heritage Area.
-See Flat Rock, Georgia to learn more about the history of this area.

 History

-Since 1981, inspired by the stories of elders, a vision emerged to preserve the African-American history of the Flat Rock community.
+Since 1981, inspired by the stories of elders, a vision emerged to preserve the African American history of the Flat Rock community.
 In December 2006, the Flat Rock Archives opened to the public.
-Cheryl Moore-Mathis is the current President of the archive.
+Cheryl Moore-Mathis is the current president of the Archives.

-In 2006, the Flat Rock Archives was part of a segment on African American Lives, episode "Listening to our Past" featuring Chris Tucker.
+In 2006, the Flat Rock Archives was part of a segment on African American Lives, episode "Listening to Our Past," featuring Chris Tucker.